Bioconda lets you install thousands of software packages related to biomedical research using the conda package manager.

 What if I don't want to modify my condarc?

-Sometimes you might want to specify the channel priority directly in the
+Sometimes you want to specify the channel priority directly in the conda command-line call, and do not want to change the condarc file with the suggested conda config commands above.

-In that case, you would need to add the following arguments to conda
+To match the above recommendations, you need to append the following arguments to any conda calls:

 --channel conda-forge --channel bioconda --strict-channel-priority

-For example, if you were creating an environment with bwa and samtools in it, you would use:
+For example, to create an environment containing bwa and samtools without running the conda config commands above, then you would use:

 How do I speed up package installation?